Dulanjana-S/airbnb-data-engineering-project/reports/final_report.md

 The main trade-off was choosing depth over breadth.
 Instead of attempting every optional section, the project focused on building a reproducible pipeline, clean outputs, SQL analysis, EDA, and statistical testing.

-The most important learning was that real-world public datasets require careful profiling, cleaning, assumptions, and documentation before reliable analysis can be performed.
+A major learning was that real-world public datasets may not support the original analytical plan.
+In this case, missing price data required a responsible pivot from price analysis to supply, availability, reviews, host concentration, and quality signals.

+The most important professional decision was to avoid inventing or imputing unsupported price values.
+This improves trust in the final analysis.

 ## Appendix A. AI Usage Disclosure